Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 She danced differently to a human, thanks to the shorter legs, but not awkwardly so.
 In fact, she was quite an easy and forgiving dancing partner, which of course made it easy for her to make conversation.

-“So!
-I know Bumpkin and I already congratulated you earlier, but let me say it again,” she began, brightly and honestly.
-“Congratulations, Mister President.”
+"So!
+I know Bumpkin and I already congratulated you earlier, but let me say it again," she began, brightly and honestly.
+"Congratulations, Mister President."

-“Bumpkin, eh?”
+"Bumpkin, eh?"
 That just didn’t fit at all.
-“How’d you come by *that* pet name?”
+"How’d you come by *that* pet name?"

-“Given the option, he’d happily have spent his life herding naxas and digging ditches,” she explained.
-“He’s a country bumpkin at heart.”
+"Given the option, he’d happily have spent his life herding naxas and digging ditches," she explained.
+"He’s a country bumpkin at heart."

-“That seems…” Beau paused and considered his words with care.
+"That seems…" Beau paused and considered his words with care.
 He needed a word that could convey his skepticism without implying she was a liar.

 She gave him the perfect one.
-“Surprising?”
+"Surprising?"
 If she’d been human, the chittering sound in her chest would have been a merry, tinkling laugh.
-“Yes, most people think so.
-I daresay you’re surprised at how civilized he’s being tonight.”
+"Yes, most people think so.
+I daresay you’re surprised at how civilized he’s being tonight."

-“I might have said, he’s playing against his habitual type.”
+"I might have said, he’s playing against his habitual type."

-“Not so!
+"Not so!
 One of his favorite hobbies is flower arrangement!
-Besides, he is what he needs to be, when he needs to be, as much as he can be without being inauthentic.”
+Besides, he is what he needs to be, when he needs to be, as much as he can be without being inauthentic."

-“And you?”
+"And you?"

-“For the most part, I’m what he needs me to be, without being inauthentic.
-Isn’t that what the First Lady is for you?”
+"For the most part, I’m what he needs me to be, without being inauthentic.
+Isn’t that what the First Lady is for you?"

 Beau glanced over at his wife, who was doing a magnificent job of not appearing overwhelmed by her dance partner…Who in turn was proving to be surprisingly smooth.

- “I don’t think of my relationship with Catherine that way.”
+ "I don’t think of my relationship with Catherine that way."

-“No?
+"No?
 Well, I’m quite comfortable with it that way.
-A relationship like ours can build things together which wouldn’t be possible in isolation.”
+A relationship like ours can build things together which wouldn’t be possible in isolation."

 So *that* was the dance she wanted tonight.
 Well, fair enough.
-“I think it’s important for both parties in a relationship to be of equal stature.
-The dynamic where one side dominates and the other supports seems…” again, he found himself searching for the right word to complete his thought without being insulting.
+"I think it’s important for both parties in a relationship to be of equal stature.
+The dynamic where one side dominates and the other supports seems…" again, he found himself searching for the right word to complete his thought without being insulting.

-“Exploitative?” she suggested, with a sly shift of her ears that would have caused a less well-designed tiara to fall off.
+"Exploitative?" she suggested, with a sly shift of her ears that would have caused a less well-designed tiara to fall off.

-“Well, I definitely don’t want to exploit my wife,” Beau agreed.
-“I want to be her partner.”
+"Well, I definitely don’t want to exploit my wife," Beau agreed.
+"I want to be her partner."

-“And yet, she is not the President.
+"And yet, she is not the President.
 There can only *be* one President, and if she was the President, then you would be the First Husband.
 You fill different roles, but you’re still partners, still a team.
-You don’t have to be *equals* to be a team.”
+You don’t have to be *equals* to be a team."

-“I’d be First Gentleman, in fact.”
+"I’d be First Gentleman, in fact."

-“And My Father’s true title in this situation would be inappropriately belligerent, so His Majesty will have to suffice.
-Niceties can be complex.”
+"And My Father’s true title in this situation would be inappropriately belligerent, so His Majesty will have to suffice.
+Niceties can be complex."

-“You call him *‘My Father?’”*
+"You call him *‘My Father?’"*

-“Yes.
+"Yes.
 Some of the nuance gets lost in English.
-Father and *Father* have a different glottal stop at the end.”
+Father and *Father* have a different glottal stop at the end."
 She demonstrated two almost entirely indistinguishable versions of the word.
-“One denotes a relation, the other an honorific.”
+"One denotes a relation, the other an honorific."

-“They both imply paternal authority over you, though.”
+"They both imply paternal authority over you, though."

-“Indeed.
-And as both our people say, *‘Mother knows best.’”* She chittered merrily again, and brought her by now slightly off-balance dance partner back around to the core of their discussion.
-“But we were discussing exploitation.
+"Indeed.
+And as both our people say, *‘Mother knows best.’"* She chittered merrily again, and brought her by now slightly off-balance dance partner back around to the core of their discussion.
+"But we were discussing exploitation.
 Is exploitation always the strong exploiting the weak?
 Or the dominant exploiting the subordinate?
 Look at our brown-furred breeds!
 They’re physically *much* stronger than the silverfurs, to the point where *they* used to pull our wagons and plows, a role for which Humans used horses or oxen.
 The same trait that made the Brownies fill the role of a beast of burden also made them militarily dominant.
-So were they the exploiters, or the exploited?”
+So were they the exploiters, or the exploited?"

-“I suppose in your case the relationship between dominance and exploitation is a little more complex…” Beau ventured.
+"I suppose in your case the relationship between dominance and exploitation is a little more complex…" Beau ventured.

-“Oh, I think it’s just as complex for your people too.
+"Oh, I think it’s just as complex for your people too.
 How many people live under the umbrella of military safety provided by America and her allies?
-How much have *your* people been exploited in that regard?”
+How much have *your* people been exploited in that regard?"

 Naydra glanced over toward Catherine and the Great Father: the two of them were clearly enjoying themselves, despite the vast gulf of difference between them.
 The way the Great Mother slightly flicked her ear was *definitely* mischievous.
-“I think a difference in power can be useful and enjoyable.
+"I think a difference in power can be useful and enjoyable.
 Or it can, as you rightly fear, lead to oppression and resentment.
-Which one we get depends very much on how we play the game, don’t you think?”
+Which one we get depends very much on how we play the game, don’t you think?"

 The dance came to an end in a smattering of applause before Beau could reply.
 Naydra gave her dance partner a Gaoian approximation of a smile and politely applauded him too.
-“Thank you for a lovely dance, Mister President.”
+"Thank you for a lovely dance, Mister President."

-“And you,” Chambliss replied.
-“Until the next one.”
+"And you," Chambliss replied.
+"Until the next one."

 She duck-nodded, then swished away to mingle and Beau finally got a chance to step away from the dance floor and grab a drink.
 He used a napkin to discreetly mop his face and gathered himself.
 He was feeling thoroughly out-danced already, and it came with the impression that the Great Mother had actually gone rather easy on him.